 Individuals need to transform the way we work and live.
 It means consuming less; minimising use of non-renewable and non-biodegradable resources; avoiding toxic substances and products that cannot be recycled.
 That rules out UPVC and nuclear power both of which use toxic processes and produce non-biodegradable waste.
-Obviously, we need to be flexible and make balanced decisions (Friends of the Earth and Centre for Alternative Technology provide advice).
+Of course, we need to be flexible and make balanced decisions (Friends of the Earth and Centre for Alternative Technology provide advice).

-For business, a prudent "going green" strategy can make money, but you may want to do it anyway for ethical reasons.
+For business, a prudent "going green" strategy is a good way to make money.
 Businesses that respond to the challenge and growing customer awareness can enhance profitability and competitive position.
+But the passion to succeed comes from going green for ethical reasons.

 A model for sustainable businesses is Interface, a worldwide company producing floor coverings, fabrics for airliner seats, speciality chemicals and interior architectural products.
 Interface's principle is "do well by doing good," says, septuagenarian, Ray Anderson, Chairman and founder of Interface.
 Companies like this are a minority but their number is growing, often from small beginnings.
 Sustainability is at the heart of Interface.
 Interface aims for a "zero footprint" and is more than half way there.
 It has helped create a host of sustainable companies in its supply chain.
 Go to Interface's website to find out what they have done.
+An important initiative is WWF's Climate Savers programme which is creating industry leaders who can demonstrate that environmental policy change is good for business (WWF).

-In bringing about innovations, small companies are often in the lead
+In bringing about innovations, small companies are often in the lead.
 A brilliant example is Sherwood Energy Village, created on a former colliery site, providing a site for industry, housing, recreation and education.
 It exemplifies energy efficiency, promotion of renewable energy and biodiversity in all its developments.
-Another is Remarkable http://www.remarkable.co.uk They make all kinds of office supplies out of recycled materials and have grown from strength to strength despite bucking the trend and manufacturing in UK.
+Another is Remarkable who make all kinds of office supplies out of recycled materials and have grown from strength to strength.